Introduction by Porn Study Critiques

 2. Study representativeness.
 The Op-Ed authors say, “Sex film users were not sampled in any representative way, and the studies ended up with biased samples reporting distress regarding their sex film use.”

-In fact, our list of 40 studies correlating porn use with sexual or relationship satisfaction has the only studies that sampled this satisfaction issue in a representative way: both cross-sectional and longitudinal.
+In fact, our list of over 75 studies correlating porn use with sexual or relationship satisfaction has the only studies that sampled this satisfaction issue in a representative way: both cross-sectional and longitudinal.

 3. Addiction language and distress.
 The authors say, “the conceptualization of behavior as ‘addictive’ has documented significant psychological harm.”